afalak/afalak.github.io/readme.txt

 # afalak.github.io
-My Profile for internet
-with few things missing
+My Profile for internet with few things missing
-added
+Will add a site called as afalak.cf soon